Dragi2k/EMU/docs/software_setup.md

 Prior to setting up the EMU, the EBB boards need to be flashed with Katapult and Klipper.
 Flashing instructions can be found here https://canbus.esoterical.online/toolhead_flashing.html.
 The boards are flashed in exactly the same way as if they were used as a toolhead board.
 Below are some high level instructions; however do refer back to the guide by Esoterical for a more comprehensive guide.<br/>

 **Step 1:** Install katapult:<br/>
+Katapult is a piece of software that sits on the EBB units (and any CAN Bus device) and acts as an easy way to set your board in "flashing mode" making klipper updates super easy.
+It is highly recommended that Katapult is flashed on the boards.
 ```
 test -e ~/katapult && (cd ~/katapult && git pull) || (cd ~ && git clone https://github.com/Arksine/katapult) ; cd ~
 ```